NextCommunity/NextCommunity.github.io/about/index.md

   - **+46 ............**
   - **+1 ............** (International business contacts)

-Please be sure to coordinate via email before calling and I will never have a phone with me.
+Please be sure to coordinate via email before calling, and I will never have a phone with me.